 The life of a wireless network field engineer is ever evolving; from a technology standpoint, the “latest and greatest” in WLAN rarely sits on a tall pedestal for long.
 Staying abreast in continuing education initiatives are as much of the fabric of the job as growing current capabilities.
 It can’t be underscored the logistics behind the position either – there’s extensive travel involved, not to mention the unpredictable nature of wireless, where techs need to be mobilized to pick up and go at a moment’s notice.

-With a passion for seeing new places, projects that test his abilities and serving others, Roger has the baseline needed to be successful.
+With a passion for seeing new places, projects that test his abilities and serving others, Roger has the baseline attributes needed to be successful.
 His technical savvy is, in the end though why he is the perfect fit to lead.
 Spaulding conducts training for all of the professional services technicians employed both in a formal setting, such as annual or semi-annual meetings at our HQ in Locust, while serving as an invaluable mentor to others while on the road.
 Even with all that he has accomplished, it is the challenges that each and every project provide him that keep him going.
-Any wireless LAN technician will tell you, it’s rare to find worksites that are exactly the same, unless they are within the same organization, but even then there are there intricacies specific only to that location.
+Any wireless LAN technician will tell you, it’s rare to find worksites that are exactly the same, unless they are within the same organization, but even then there are intricacies specific only to that location.

 The more complex something is, the more it challenges me, the more satisfying my work becomes.
 I love traveling, and working from the road.
 It is always something new and different.
 It never gets dull and boring.”